Jubilee Pool: Revival

 The pool had a revival in 1994 with a 'Grand Re-opening' and Penzance-born actress Jan Harvey launching the lido's new season.
+The successful reopening led to calls for Tinside Lido in Plymouth to also be refurbished and reopened.

 The lido suffered "serious structural damage" during the winter storms in February 2014, with changing rooms and terraces being demolished and the floor of the pool being destroyed.
 It was repaired at a cost of £2.94m which was raised by the local community as well as with grants from the Power to Change Trust and the Coastal Communities Fund.
 Jubilee Pool re-opened in May 2016.
 In both 2016 and 2017, the lido had around 40,000 visitors.

-Jubilee Pool became the UK's only lido heated with geothermal energy in 2019 after a 410m deep geothermal well was drilled into the rock below the pool.
+Following a £1.4m European Regional Development Fund grant, Jubilee Pool became the UK's only lido heated with geothermal energy in 2019 after a 410m deep geothermal well was drilled into the rock below the pool.
 In 2020, Parkdean Resorts named Jubilee Pool the UK's best lido.

-As of 2021, Jubilee Pool is owned by 1400 local shareholders and is run as a social enterprise.
+As of 2021, Jubilee Pool is owned by 1,400 local shareholders and is run as a social enterprise.
 Design writer Dominic Lutyens included Jubilee Pool in his collection of the best public swimming pools in the world in August 2022.